SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSErpSyncAgent/GetCrmActorType.md

 so.topic: reference
 ---

-Retrieves the CrmActorType that are mapped to a specific ErpActorType for this connection
+Retrieves the NSCrmActorType that are mapped to a specific ErpActorType for this connection

 **Parameters:**
  - **erpConnectionId** The ERP connection ID